 Flowers purple up to 4 cm in diameter, solitary or clustered in groups with chalice covered with bristles.

-The fruits are berries usually elongated, purple color with white bands, although we find very different varieties of color, even color completely white or completely black varieties.
+Eggplant fruits are berries usually elongated, purple color with white bands, although we find very different varieties of color, even color completely white or completely black varieties.
 Its size can reach over 30 cm but there are varieties that produce very small fruits that do not exceed 2 cm in length.

 Its origin is usually located in Southeast Asia.
-Some will focus on India.
-Today it is cultivated in most regions of the world.
+Some will focus it in India.

 Among the most interesting varieties we can mention the following:

 Thai Long Green (Long green of Thailand): From Thailand, it fits very well in temperate climates of Europe or America.
 It produces fruit and long curved pale green very attractive.
 Its flesh is creamy white and very soft.
 (Eastern varieties have thin skins and meat softer than the American varieties)

-Half early Varieties:
+Half early Varieties

 Rotonda bianca sfumata di rosa (Round white faded pink): it produces rounded fruits of white with pink accents, ages 12 and 15 cm in diameter.

-- "Listada" from Gandía: It produces fruits whitish with purple bands, oval-rounded.
+"Listada" from Gandía: It produces fruits whitish with purple bands, oval-rounded.
 Its pulp is white and tasty.

 Varieties for cold climates:

 Diamond Eggplant (Aubergine diamond) from Ukraine, produces mild-flavored eggplant and dark purple with a length of between 15 and 20 cm.
 The meat is very soft and no bitter.
 It is a very productive plant

 Bonica (Pretty) very vigorous plant that produces fruit black or very dark purple oval between 12 and 17 cm.
 It is a very productive variety, ideal for difficult weather locations.
 You can stand very well in containers to protect the inside and get outside when the weather is milder.